 - 1. The following information must be included for each competitive property.
-This information should be provided in a comparable framework with the proposed project in addition to providing a page of information for each competitive property (e.g., charts that show the proposed project's rents, square footage, amenities, etc. as compared to the other projects). - Name and address. - Name, title, and phone number of contact person and date contact was made. - Description of property (e.g., unit type/size/mix, int/ext, amenities, structure type, etc.). - Photographs. - Square footage for each competitive unit type. - Monthly rents and the utilities included in the rents for each unit type. - Project age and current physical condition based upon a cursory exterior inspection. - Concessions given, if any.
-Concessions should be explained and their impact. - Current vacancy rates, historic vacancy factors, waiting lists and turnover rates, broken down by bedroom size and structure type. - # of units receiving rental assistance, description of assistance as project or tenant based. - Lease-up history.
+This information must be provided in a comparable framework with the proposed project in addition to providing a page of information for each competitive property (e.g., charts that show the proposed project's rents, square footage, amenities, etc. as compared to the other projects). - Name and address. - Name, title, and phone number of contact person and date contact was made. - Description of property (e.g., unit type, unit size, unit mix, interior amenities, exterior amenities, structure type, etc.). - Photographs. - Square footage for each competitive unit type. - Monthly rents and the utilities included in the rents for each unit type. - Project age and current physical condition based upon a cursory exterior inspection. - Concessions given, if any.
+Concessions must be explained and their impact. - Current vacancy rates, historic vacancy factors, waiting lists and turnover rates, broken down by bedroom size and structure type. - Number of units receiving rental assistance, description of assistance as project or tenant based. - Lease-up history.

 - 2. An analysis of the vouchers available in the Market Area, including if vouchers go unused and whether waitlisted households are income-qualified and when the list was last updated. - 3.
 If the proposed development represents an additional phase of an existing housing development, include a tenant profile and information on a waiting list of the existing phase. - 4.
-A map showing the competitive projects and all LIHTC and Bond proposed projects which have received tax credit allocations within the market area. - 5.
+A map showing the competitive projects including all awarded/allocated and in development LIHTC and Bond projects within the market area. - 5.
 An assessment as to the quality and compatibility of the proposed amenities to what is currently available in the market. - 6.
 Consider tenancy type.
-If comparable senior units do not exist in the PMA, provide an overview of family-oriented properties, or vice versa.
+If comparable senior units do not exist in the PMA, provide an overview of familyoriented properties, or vice versa.
 Account for differences in amenities, unit sizes, and rental levels. - 7.
-Provide the name, address/location, name of owner, number of units, unit configuration, rent structure, estimated date of market entry, and any other relevant market analysis information of developments in the planning, rehabilitation, or construction stages.
+Provide the name, address/location, name of owner, number of units, unit configuration, rent structure, estimated date of market entry, which unit size and AMIs are comparable, and any other relevant market analysis information of developments in the planning, rehabilitation, or construction stages.
 If there are none, provide a statement to that effect. - 8.
-Provide documentation and diagrams on how the projected initial rents for the project compare to the rental range for competitive projects within the PMA and provide an average market rent for each of the proposed unit types. - Average market rent is the rents the competitive properties, regardless of the funding type, not "Achievable unrestricted market rent."
-Rent advantage is: (average market rent - proposed rent) / proposed rent. - 9.
-Comment on any other DCA funded projects located outside of the primary area but located within a reasonable distance from the proposed project. - 10.
-Rental Trends in the Primary Market Area, including average occupancy (tenure) trends for the last 5 years and projection for next 2 years. - 11.
-Impact of foreclosed, abandoned and vacant, single and multifamily homes, and commercial properties in the PMA. - 12.
-Note whether the proposed project would adversely impact the occupancy and health of proposed and existing properties financed by Credits, USDA, HUD 202, or 811 (as appropriate), DCA or locally financed HOME properties, Sec.
-1602 Tax Credit Exchange program, HTF, and HUD 221(d)(3) and HUD 221 (d) (4) and other market rate FHA insured properties(not including public housing properties).
+Provide documentation and diagrams on how the projected initial rents for the project compare to the rental range for competitive projects within the PMA and provide an achievable market rent and rent advantage for each of the proposed unit types.